pr4aveen/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Adding Tasks to Projects
-Since projects and tasks contain very similar fields, we have chosen to implement an abstract class, `TrackedItem` with these fields, and have both `Project` and `Task` extend from it.
-We then have each `Project` contain a list of `Task` that can be accessed.
-This is illustrated in the class diagram below:

-//Image here//

-This allows us to reduce code duplication, and allows us to handle both projects and task in a more general, abstract way.
-For example, the same `start`/`stop` command classes can be used for both projects and tasks by implementing them using `TrackedItem`.

-#### Alternate Implementation: Projects in Projects
-Instead of have seperate `Project` and `Task` classes, we can model the concept by having each `Project` object contain more `Project` objects, as illustrated in the class diagram below:

-//Image here//

-We ultimately chose not to use this implementation because we expect `Project` and `Task` to be further differentiated in the future.
-Our chosen implementation will allow us to modify and extend the functionality of `Project` and `Task` seperately.

-#### Alternate Implementation: Using predicates to filter Tasks and Projects
-Another implementation we considered was to add all `Project` and `Task` objects the same `UniqueProjectsList`.
-The UI will only display projects when it is in the project view and tasks when it is in the tasks view.
-This will be done by modifying the predicates used on the `filteredTrackedItems` list in `ModelManager`.
-Other commands such as `Find` will modify the predicate similarly.

-We rejected this implementation as we felt that it would be difficult to write more rigorous tests compared to our chosen implementation.
-The chosen implementation can reuse a lot of the tests that are already present in the codebase.
-This was an important consideration for us due to the time constraints we are presented with.

 ### Immutability
 `Projects`, `Tasks`, `Timers`, and `WorkDurations` are immutable.
 This means that anytime a project's details are changed, a new object is created with the new details, and the model is updated with the new object.